 Another common complaint?
 Ayutthaya, by virtue of its convenience to Bangkok, is overrun with tour groups, particularly Chinese ones.
 Even if you adore Ayutthaya’s ruins and other aspects of its local culture, it’s impossible to enjoy them.

 So, is Ayutthaya worth visiting?
 That honestly depends.
-But it’s certainly not as black and white as the most anti-Ayutthaya Thai associates of mine insist it is.
+But it’s certainly not as black and white as the most anti-Ayutthaya Thai associates of mine insist it is, nor is a matter of a simple Ayutthaya vs Angkor Wat comparison.

 Ayutthaya: Expectations vs. Reality